gibil create

 gibil create [options]Description

-Forges a new ephemeral server.
-Generates SSH keys, creates a Hetzner VM, uploads your SSH key, attaches a cloud-init script, and waits until the server is ready.
+Forges a new Gibil box.
+Generates SSH keys, creates a server on your chosen provider, uploads your SSH key, attaches a cloud-init script, and waits until the box is ready.
+Set --ttl anywhere from 15m to 30d; extend it later with gibil extend if the work runs long.

 Options